Education For All: How Trellis Lives Out Its Mission with Tuition Assistance Benefits

 Our Human Resources team also led the charge to encourage team members that yes, they can go back to school.
 Team members are reminded of their benefits—for which they’re eligible after six months of employment—regularly at meetings, in newsletters and by their managers.
 We also provided needed support addressing the “how would I even do that” concern.
 We take time to celebrate those who have completed a credential or degree and taken a bold step in their career growth.

-The results have been tremendous: over half of our team members have taken advantage of the upskilling and reskilling benefits and of those who have, three-quarters have attained a degree or certifications.
+The results have been tremendous: over half of our team members have taken advantage of the upskilling and reskilling benefits, and of those who have, three-quarters have attained a degree or certifications.
 In 2025 alone, 40 team members utilized their tuition assistance benefits, a significant jump from the three we saw in 2022.
 In addition, more than one-third of these credentials directly relate to academic coursework, putting them on track to graduate with a degree.
 We know that education transforms not just individual lives, but the lives of those around the learner.

 One example: Brandon started at Trellis in 2007 as a records technician, helping sort and organize our data and documents.
 Through the upskilling program, Brandon has completed an undergraduate degree and several IT certifications, and was recently promoted to cyber security analyst this year.

 We also learned there was another group of team members who could benefit from tuition assistance: those who had completed their degrees and were paying back student loans.
 Trellis matches every payment team members have made toward their student loans, with a cap of $5,250 per year.
-Since 2022, we’ve spent $417,504 investing in reskilling, upskilling (over $500,000 when combined with the student loan repayment) for our team members.
+Since 2022, we’ve spent $417,504 investing in reskilling and upskilling (over $500,000 when combined with the student loan repayment) for our team members.

 This was a change I wanted to make because I believe in the power of education.
 We’re not the first company to invest in this way, either, but I believe the way we live our brand and how we treat people comes first.